 We are all aging, and many of us face other difficulties with our day-to-day living.
-At some point in our lives, we need help to sustain daily living as well as help accessing basic needs,such as food, medical care, and human connections.
-This agency was established to help those that cannot afford to pay for services, lack family/friend support, and find themselves alone.
+At some point in our lives, we need help to sustain daily living as well as help accessing basic needs such as food, medical care, and human connection.
+Community Partners in Caring was established to help our neighbors with these extra services.

 We are a volunteer management and training organization engaged in providing free non-medical caregiving services to dependent older seniors age 62 and over and adults living with mild disabilities.
-We recruit, screen, train, manage, and match volunteers with dependent seniors in need of care and support.
-Our volunteers are thoroughly screened and we maintain a robust compliance program.
+We recruit, screen, train, manage, and match volunteers with individuals in need of care and support.
+Our volunteers are thoroughly screened and we maintain a robust compliance and training program.

 Thanks to our individual donors and grants, our services are always free.